CHBS Collaborative Grant Guidelines - Spring 2024 Applications

 Applications are due by 5:00 pm (ET) on Friday, February 16, 2024.
 Late submissions cannot be accepted.

 Decisions are announced around mid-April with funds available in July.

 - The recipients of the College’s Collaborative Grant will be asked to share their projects with colleagues via a short presentation at a CHBS event to be determined.

 APPLICATION CHECKLIST OF REQUIRED ELECTRONIC MATERIALS

-- Proposal not to exceed 10 pages (double-spaced), reflecting careful attention to the review criteria above.
+- Proposal narrative not to exceed 10 (double-spaced) typed pages or 2,500 words, reflecting careful attention to the review criteria above.
 A bibliography is not expected.

 - Itemized budget justification form - (This form is required.
 You will need to download the form, fill in your information and then upload it to the application web page.)

-- You will be asked to verify that you have reviewed the Guidelines for Expending Funds (PDF) which also includes information regarding laboratory safety and handling of chemicals.
+- You will be asked to verify that you and all members of your search team have reviewed and agree to abide by the CHBS Guidelines for Expending Funds (PDF) and be aware of the JMU Financial Procedures Manual.

 INCOMPLETE PROPOSALS WILL NOT BE CONSIDERED